JITESH1101/RISC-V-SoC-Tapeout---PHASE-2/Task_Backend_100Mhz_Flow/README.md

 ### ICC2 → Star-RC Handoff

 **Output from ICC2:**
-1. Routed DEF file with all metal and via information
+- Routed DEF file with all metal and via information
-2. Post-route Verilog netlist with all added cells (buffers, inverters, CTS tree)
+- Post-route Verilog netlist with all added cells
-3. Liberty library definitions for all cells
+- Liberty library definitions

 **Input to Star-RC:**
-- DEF file must have complete routing geometry
+- DEF file with complete routing geometry
-- Netlist must match DEF topology exactly
+- Netlist matching DEF topology exactly
-- Technology rules must be correctly specified
+- Correct technology rules specification

 **Verification:**
-- Star-RC net count matches DEF net count: ✓ 102,340 nets
+- Net count matches between DEF and SPEF
-- All layers and vias recognized: ✓ M1-M10, 198K vias
+- All layers and vias recognized
-- No unextracted regions: ✓ Coverage 100%
+- No unextracted regions

 ### Star-RC → PrimeTime Handoff

 **Output from Star-RC:**
-1. SPEF file with complete parasitic data
+- SPEF file with complete parasitic data
-2. Extraction summary showing coverage and statistics
+- Extraction summary with coverage statistics

 **Input to PrimeTime:**
-- SPEF format must be compliant (SPEF 1.4)
+- SPEF in compliant format (SPEF 1.4)
-- File must be parseable without warnings
-- Parasitics must reference nets in design netlist
+- Parasitics referencing design nets
+- Proper file format and structure

 **Verification:**
-- SPEF reads without errors into PrimeTime: ✓
+- SPEF reads without errors
-- All 102,340 nets have parasitic entries: ✓
+- All design nets have parasitics
-- No missing or orphaned parasitics: ✓
+- No missing or orphaned entries
-- Timing analysis completes successfully: ✓

 ---